The San Francisco Writers’ Grotto Working Writer Fellowship

 What is the application process?

-Applications for next year’s fellowship must be received by Sept 30, 2013.
+Applications for next year’s fellowship must be received by October 31st, 2013.
 To apply, please send a sample of recent work (10 pages of prose or up to ten poems) as well as a brief letter explaining your background, your particular project, and what you hope to gain from working at the Grotto to sfgrottofellowship [at] gmail [dot] com.
-Finalists will be contacted in November and invited to the Grotto for an informal lunch with Grotto members.
+Finalists will be contacted at the end of November and invited to the Grotto for an informal lunch with Grotto members.

 What do you mean by not yet widely published?